Shanghai Metro: Rolling stock

 Pujiang line is the only line using cars with rubber tires running on concrete tracks.

 All subway cars have air-conditioning.
 During summer of 2021 the subway's first and last carriages on Metro lines 3-5, 10-13, and 15-18 will be 2 degrees Celsius warmer than the other carriages, the air-conditioning is adjustable for different carriages on these lines.
 The measure aims to address the needs of some passengers who find the trains "too cold," especially the elderly and children.

 Platform screen doors

 Almost all stations have (full height) platform screen doors with sliding acrylic glass at the platform edge.
 Only half height doors called automatic platform gates are placed at most of the elevated sections and the section of line 2 from Songhong Road to Longyang Road.
-The train stops with its doors lined-up with the sliding doors on the platform edge and open when the train doors open, and are closed at other times.
+The train stops with its doors lined-up with the sliding doors on the platform edge and open when the train doors open, and are closed at all other times.